connected-web/product-monitor/README.md

 3. Run `node server.js` to start the monitor
 4. Visit http://localhost:8080

-**Warning**: you might miss out on latest updated to the server and documentation if you check out this project directly from github.
-The recommended method for setting up a monitor is to use NPM.
+**Warning**: you might miss out on the latest updates to the server and its documentation if you check out this project directly from github.
+The recommended method for setting up a monitor is to use the NPM setup instructions.

 Library Credits
 ---------------